lyyka/board-game/README.md

 ## How to play?
-Board is 16x16 fields.
-Each player is placed on random field on start, but not one beside another.
+Board is 8x8 fields.
+Players are placed as far as possible from each other.
+At top left and bottom right corners.

 Each move has a few different options: